funnycat/apidocs/source/index.md

 routing_number | the routing number

-<aside class="notice">Note the format of the fields on createData is diffenrent because is passed on to the provider.</aside>
+<aside class="notice">Note the format of the fields on createData is different because is passed on to the provider.</aside>